mdecea/power_handling_Si_resonators/README.md

 This repository contains the matlab code to solve the time-domain nonlinear model describing nonlinear effects arising in silicon microring modulators.

 A detailed description of the model and analysis results are described in the following publication:
 Marc de Cea, Amir H. Atabaki, and Rajeev J. Ram, "Power handling of silicon microring modulators," Opt.
-Express 27, 24274-24285 (2019) Marc de Cea, Amir H. Atabaki, and Rajeev J. Ram, "Power handling of silicon microring modulators," Opt.
-Express 27, 24274-24285 (2019)
+Express 27, 24274-24285 (2019).

 Each function and script is thoroughly commented, so it should be easy to understand the different pieces of the implementation.